SkyAudit/blog/content/cx/CX Tutorial Using Affordances to Build an Evolutionary Algorithm.it.md

 walk(false)
 ```

-In the code above, *remArg()* looks for an expression with the "walk"
-tag and removes its argument.
-This is done in order to make the
-affordance system list the arguments that can be sent to the
-expression's operator.
-Next, *affExpr()* is telling CX "among all the
-arguments that can be sent to *walk*, tell me if *yes* or no *no* can
-be used as arguments, and apply the *0th* option from the affordance
-list that you return."

 Nel codice sopra, * remArg () * cerca un'espressione con l'etichetta "walk"
 e rimuove il suo argomento.
 Questo è fatto al fine di elencare al